NathanScott85/Blog/_posts/2018-05-04-Day-Twenty.markdown

 ## Day 20: May 23, 2018

-**Today's Progress**: The progress I made today was brilliant, I managed to get a fully functioning navbar I did not work on any udemy tutorials today.
+**Today's Progress**: The progress I made today was brilliant, I managed to get a fully functioning navbar, I implemented a carousel and worked on getting media query's into my site so that it is responsive, I further changed the site to use more styled components such as the headers.
+The carousel still needs some work but thats for a later date.

-**Thoughts:** I really need to take my time when completing things and I still have the habit of completing loads of things and not committing changes right away, so this is now a priority when working as bad habits later will become my worst enemy.
+For further information on the changes made check out the link below.

+I did not work on any udemy tutorials today.

+**Thoughts:** I made up for the mistakes of yesterday and gained some actual progress by having actual bootstrap elements in the website, which has been on my mind for a few days now it was either implement bootstrap or use the css grid system which is also something that I need to learn.

 **Links to work:**